“I have had a lot of worries in my life, most of which never happened.” -Mark Twain

 Make small adjustments in your task as you progress along the way.

-Do it again when you feel.
+Do it again when you feel doing.

 Living in the moment teaches us one more thing that nobody makes a perfect thing, and you will never create a perfect thing, because it doesn’t exist.